STEELISI/SENMO/README.md

 **Note**: BERT's fine-tuned models are non-deterministic.
 Hence, we get slightly different results everytime we re-train or fine-tune BERT on the same data.
 We may not get the exact same results but approximately similar results.

+Also, the training set and testing set includes some duplicate notes too as different/same users post same notes too.
+For example, the note "marijuana" was posted more than once.